cdktf/cdktf-provider-vault/docs/secretsSyncAzureDestination.java.md

 Custom tags to set on the secret managed at the destination.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.1.0/docs/resources/secrets_sync_azure_destination#custom_tags SecretsSyncAzureDestination#custom_tags}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.2.0/docs/resources/secrets_sync_azure_destination#custom_tags SecretsSyncAzureDestination#custom_tags}

+---

+##### `granularity`<sup>Optional</sup> <a name="granularity" id="@cdktf/provider-vault.secretsSyncAzureDestination.SecretsSyncAzureDestination.Initializer.parameter.granularity"></a>

+- *Type:* java.lang.String

+Determines what level of information is synced as a distinct resource at the destination.
+Can be 'secret-path' or 'secret-key'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.2.0/docs/resources/secrets_sync_azure_destination#granularity SecretsSyncAzureDestination#granularity}

 ---